The application period is currently open

 Tuition is paid to your university at the current rate.
-An additional laboratory fee covers all supplies, plus room and board in the Bahamas.
-Airfare to Nassau, Bahamas is not included.
+An additional laboratory fee of $150 is due to Shedd Aquarium upon acceptance.

 After taking this class, students will

-- understand ecological dynamics of various tropical marine systems to past, current, and future issues.
+- Understand and apply ecological dynamics of various tropical marine systems to past, current, and future issues.